Kronusdark/objc-zen-book/README.md

 ## Blocks

-Blocks are the Objective-C version of well-knows constructs called lambdas or closures available in other languages many years now.
+Blocks are the Objective-C version of well-known constructs called lambdas or closures available in other languages many years now.

 They are a great way to design asynchronous APIs as so: